dt-12345/shader-compile/README.md

 shader stage is automatically detected from the file extension (`.vert`, `.tesc`, `.tese`, `.geom`, `.frag`, `.comp`) and non-compute shaders are compiled together as a program with other shaders sharing the same filename excluding the extension (glslc requires a vertex shader in the program for tesselation control/evaluation and geometry shaders)

+`compile_shader.py` is a utility script to compile shaders with ryujinx running in the background

+both SPIR-V and GLSL sources are accepted

 ## exlaunch README

 # exlaunch